robertsy/assimilr/README.md

 ## Description

-Implementation of various localized algorithms based on the EnKPF (introduced in [Frei & Kunsch](http://biomet.oxfordjournals.org/content/100/4/781.short)).
-The new local algorithms are the naive-LEnKPF and block-LEnKPF.
-For details see [Robert & Kunsch](https://arxiv.org/abs/1605.05476), soon to appear in print.
+Implementation of two new local algorithms based on the EnKPF  ([Frei & Kunsch 2013](http://biomet.oxfordjournals.org/content/100/4/781.short)): the naive-LEnKPF and the block-LEnKPF.
+For details see [Robert & Kunsch 2017](http://www.tandfonline.com/doi/full/10.1080/16000870.2017.1282016).

 The algorithms are tested on the modified SWEQ model of [Wursch & Craig 2014](http://www.meteo.physik.uni-muenchen.de/dokuwiki_en/lib/exe/fetch.php?media=lscraig:herz:sw_model_submitted.pdf), here implemented in fortran90 for better performance.